blankworker1/ENTROPY/README.md

 **The Entropy Collection** — 21 garments.
 No owners.
 One system.

 A ceremonial waistcoat that functions as a physical interface to a permanent civic record.
-Each suit holds a Bitcoin wallet, carries NFC buttons that link to a live dashboard, and accumulates a chain-verified history of custody, patches, and everyone who has ever worn it.
+Each is linked to a Bitcoin wallet, with NFC tag buttons that open a live dashboard, and accumulates a chain-verified history of custody, patches, and everyone who has ever worn it.

 > *A ledger you can wear.
 A ceremony you can scan.*